MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 14. In the Visual Studio console, click the **Start** button to initiate the build of the console application and start it.

 15. The application will start a Command Prompt window.
-When prompted for password, type **Pa55w.rd1234** to connect to Azure SQL Database.
+When prompted for password, type the password that you specified in the deployment in Exercise 1 to connect to Azure SQL Database.

 16. Leave the console app running and switch to the **SQL Management Studio** console.